 Uchibori, literally meaning "the inner moat," was used to relay goods which arrived from the Kansai region into the Edo Castle.
 There used to be warehouses in the east side of this moat, where the open space and flower gardens are now situated.

-In this lawn garden with pine trees, there used to be the state guesthouse Ryoneikan in the Meiji era.
+In this lawn garden with pine trees, there used to be the state guesthouse Enryokan in the Meiji era.

 This duck-hunting ground was completed in 1791.
-Hunters hid behind the mounds and captured ducks by net which were attracted by the bait placed in the narrow ditch.
+Hunters hid behind the mounds and captured ducks by net which were attracted by the bait placed in narrow ditches.

 Koshindo duck-hunting ground was constructed in 1778.